sertit/eoreader/docs/optical.md

 |SPOT 6 | {meth}`~eoreader.products.optical.spot6_product.Spot6Product` | SEN, PRJ, ORT & MOS | ✅ | 1.5 (PAN) or 6m (MS)|
 |Maxar** | {meth}`~eoreader.products.optical.maxar_product.MaxarProduct` | Standard & Ortho | ✅ | 0.5 (PAN) or 2m (MS)|

 \* *Archived Landsat Collection-1 are not managed because of the tar.gz format, which is too slow to process.
-It is better to work on the extracted product.*
+It is better to work on the extracted product.
+Landsat-9 Collection-1 products don't exist.*

 \*\* *Maxar satellites: Worldview 2, 3, 4 and GeoEye-1, but other (such as WorldView-1, QuickBird...) with the same file format should be supported.
 The resolution can vary around the one given here.*